denten-books/plain-text/2-device.md

 mine]" [@wittgenstein_philosophical_1974, 42].
-In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation" [@wittgenstein_philosophical_1974, 45].
-To understand something said is thus akin to modeling it in clay or by drawing, he writes.
+In conclusion, he again describes what we mean by "understanding" as a "process of translation from one symbolism into another; tracing a picture, copying something, or translating into another mode of representation."
+To understand something said is thus akin to modeling it in clay or drawing it [@wittgenstein_philosophical_1974, 45].
 Whatever is meant by "understanding" comes through the comparative transference between media.

 In the terms of our earlier discussion about metaphoric transference, Wittgenstein's hermeneutics can now be viewed as a type of metaphor making